vmware/vic/tests/test-cases/Group1-Docker-Commands/1-06-Docker-Run.md

 * Step 29 should result in all containers being removed as expected on exit
 * Step 31 only show setting label information
 * Step 33 not show any label information
-* Step 34 show origin docker image label information
+* Step 34 show original docker image label information
+* Step 35 should show correct container label information

 # Possible Problems:
 None